Fellow Post 255 Legionnaires,

 Post Website: http://calegionpost255.org

-AND POST 255 COMMANDER PAUL PATRICIO
+POST COMMANDER PAUL PATRICIO

-AND POST 255 COMMANDER PAUL PATRICIO
+FROM POST COMMANDER PAUL PATRICIO

 When you have renewed your membership dues for the following year either in person, by mail or online, now what happens?